 Eastern Europe Itinerary - Two weeks

-Travelers frequently overlook Eastern Europe in favor of countries such as Italy, France, Greece, Switzerland, the United Kingdom, Turkey, and Spain.
-If you want to visit Europe but prefer less crowded and more affordable countries, consider Eastern Europe.
+Travelers usually skip Eastern Europe in favor of Italy, France, Greece, Switzerland, the United Kingdom, Turkey, Norway, and Spain.
+However, if you want to visit Europe without crowds and on a budget, consider Eastern Europe.
 The region is a treasure trove of unspoiled landscapes, rugged mountains, fairytale castles, medieval architecture, rich history, and friendly people.

-When you begin planning a vacation to Eastern Europe, you will realize you have much ground to cover.
-It isn’t easy to plan a two-week itinerary if you have options like Poland, Hungary, the Czech Republic, Croatia, Slovenia, Slovakia, Montenegro, and Austria.
+When you begin planning a trip to Eastern Europe, you’ll realize how much ground you have to cover.
+It’s challenging to figure out a two-week itinerary when you have options like Poland, Hungary, the Czech Republic, Croatia, Slovenia, Slovakia, Montenegro, and Austria.
 The suggested itinerary only includes the most popular towns, as two weeks is insufficient time to explore lesser-known destinations of this picturesque region.
-It is intended primarily for first-time visitors to the area.
-I saved the countries further south, such as Croatia and Montenegro, for another trip.
-For tips on visiting Croatia, click here.
+It is geared primarily for first-time visitors to the area.
+I saved the countries further south, like Croatia and Montenegro, for another visit.
+Click here for tips on how to visit Croatia.

 Why Should You Visit Eastern Europe?